 The seventies became a golden age for kung fu movies in Hong Kong, and this was also the decade when moviegoers outside the Far East really began to discover what this exotic genre had to offer.
 The kung fu movies released outside the Far East in the 1970s were usually dubbed, with varying results.

-The kung fu movies of the 1970s often had anti-imperialist and anti-discrimination themes and featured underdogs successfully fighting the big and powerful, which struck a chord with marginalized audiences, especially in recently de-colonized countries around the world.
-Hong Kong kung fu movies also proved to be a big hit among African-Americans and several other minority groups in the United States.
+The kung fu movies of the 1970s often had anti-imperialist and anti-discrimination themes, and featured underdogs successfully fighting the big and powerful, which struck a cord with marginalized audiences, especially in recently de-colonized countries around the world.
+Hong kong kung fu movies also proved to be a big hit among African-Americans and several other minority groups in the United States.

-One example of a movie that helped spur interest in Hong Kong kung fu outside the Far East is The Big Boss, starring Bruce Lee as a young Chinese man who fights a big drug smuggling ring in Thailand.
-Released in Hong Kong in 1971, it eventually reached moviegoers in places such as the United States and the United Kingdom – after much censorship of the extraordinarily violent and gory fighting scenes.
+One example of a movie that helped spur an interest for Hong Kong kung fu outside the Far East is The Big Boss, starring Bruce Lee as an young Chinese man who fight a big drug smuggling ring in Thailand.
+Released in Hong Kong in 1971, it eventually reached movie goers in places such as the United States and the United Kingdom – after much censorship of the extraordinary violent and gorey fighting scenes.

 The success with The Big Boss, as well as several other films starring Bruce Lee, started a trend of casting actual martial arts practitioners (such as Bruce Lee) in kung fu movies.